This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

 It provides a fast and convenient way to install a suspension trainer like the TRX (or even a pair of gymnastic rings).
 You can clip the suspension trainer’s carabiner directly onto the ring, or you can loop its extension strap through it.
-NOTE: You will need your own suspension trainer since one is not included with the Monster G12.
+NOTE: You will need your own suspension trainer since one is not included with the Force USA G12.

 The ring also ensures that your suspension trainer setup is:

-- Safe: The suspension trainer ring is really a U-bolt that’s installed all the way through the G12’s upper crossbeam.
+- Safe: The suspension trainer ring is a U-bolt that’s installed through the G12’s upper crossbeam.
 The “U” part of the U-bolt is what you see on the underside of the crossbeam.
 What you don’t see is the heavy duty hardware securing the U-bolt on top of the crossbeam.
 The strength of the crossbeam and the hardware ensures the ring can safely support your body weight and then some.

 - Secure: You don’t have to worry about the suspension trainer sliding around since it will be contained within the confines of the ring.
 Whereas, sliding would be a concern if you attached it around a straight bar or beam.

 Here’s a sample of the 80+ suspension trainer exercises you can do, including some of my personal favorites:

 - Suspension trainer chest fly

 - Suspension trainer biceps curl